 Watch the video above for 3 exercises to help strengthen your core or read on to learn more about stomach separation.

-This is a complex question which involves a multi-faceted approach.
-In the Empowered Motherhood Program, we work with you to.
+This is a complex question that requires a multi-faceted approach.
+In the Empowered Motherhood Program, we work with you to:

 Have you noticed that almost all of the tasks we do as mums involve an element of bending forwards.
 Changing nappies, feeding and even rocking our babies in our arms can result in long hours spent hunched forwards.
 Your core works optimally when your spine is in neutral.
 Being mindful of your posture throughout your day can support not only your spine, but also promote abdominal wall recovery.
 This is why exercises to support a strong and healthy posture are a big part of our early postnatal recovery program.

-The transversus abdominis (TA) is the deepest layer of abdominal muscle and wraps like a corset from the spine all the way to the front of the belly.
-When transversus abdominis contracts the waist narrows slightly and the lower abdomen flattens.
+The transversus abdominis (TA) is the deepest layer of abdominal muscle and wraps like a corset from the spine to the front of the belly.
+When transversus abdominis contracts, the waist narrows slightly, and the lower abdomen flattens.

 Studies show that 4-8 weeks of non-loading (not using a muscle group) can result in a 20-30% loss of muscle mass.
 During the early postnatal period, the abdominal muscles can become sluggish and require gentle activations to help rebuild their strength.

-One effective exercise shown in the video above is core activation is single leg toe taps and single leg and arm slides in a four-point kneel.
-Once you become comfortable with these exercise, it's important to incorporate it into your everyday life to ensure that you're engaging your abdominal muscles in your daily movements.
+One effective exercise shown in the video above is core activation, which is single leg toe taps and single leg and arm slides in a four-point kneel.
+Once you become comfortable with these exercises, it's important to incorporate it into your everyday life to ensure that you're engaging your abdominal muscles in your daily movements.

-We want to help you to return to the type of exercise you love.
-Which means progressing beyond early postnatal exercises to strong and dynamic fitness.
-Your core needs to support you through your daily #mumlife - not just when you are lying on your back doing toe taps!
+We want to help you return to the type of exercise you love.
+This means progressing beyond early postnatal exercises to strong and dynamic fitness.
+Your core needs to support you through your daily #mumlife—not just when you are lying on your back doing toe taps!

-Crunching is a part of daily life, from getting up out of bed to getting out of a chair, we repeat the crunching movement pattern hundreds of times a day.
-In the EMP, it is really important to us that you not only heal your body safely, but that you also prepare your body for all the movements you need for daily life.
+Crunching is a part of daily life.
+From getting up out of bed to getting out of a chair, we repeat the crunching movement pattern hundreds of times a day.
+In the EMP, it is really important to us that you not only heal your body safely but also prepare your body for all the movements you need for daily life.

 The research also backs this up.
 When we compare a group of women who do foundational core exercises combined with crunching, against another group that do foundational core exercises combined with planking - the group that has far greater improvements in inter-recti distance is the group that crunches.